Zynthful/DrBounce-Repo/README.md

-# Monkey Paw Prototype
+# Dr Bounce Prototype
-Collect and Brew wacky potions to make a living!
+Bounce the gun around the level to destroy the enemy slimes.